The NBA Playoffs are here!

 The NBA Playoff picture is set, as all 16 teams have clinched their spot in the postseason following the conclusion of the fourth annual Play-In Tournament.

-Title favourites Milwaukee Bucks lead the east standings and are +110 to win the conference, while Kevin Durant's Phoenix Suns are the +190 favourites to win the west.
+Title favorites Milwaukee Bucks lead the east standings and are +110 to win the conference, while Kevin Durant's Phoenix Suns are the +190 favorites to win the west.

 The NBA Playoff bracket is quite straightforward, with teams seeded based on the standings.